-- 1. Completion of PSY 101 and 121 (grade of C+ or higher in PSY121). - 2.
+- 1. Completion of PSY 101 and 121 (grade of C+ or higher in both courses). - 2.
 Completion of three additional courses: two foundation and one specialized course.
 Psychology minors should take PSY 121 before taking upper-level psychology courses. - 3.
-All grades C- or better (with the exception of PSY 121 as stipulated above).
+All grades C- or better (with the exception of PSY 101 and PSY 121 as stipulated above).